-and limited court intervention should be made.
-This idea of nonintervention of courts is derived from the kompetenz-kompetenz principle of the United Nations Commission on International Trade Law (UNCITRAL), Model Law on International Commercial Arbitration, 1985 ["Model Law"].
-Article 5 emphasises on minimal interference of courts in any arbitration proceeding.
-However, as Sharma argues, this idea of minimal intervention is to be balanced with the idea of equity.
-While Sharma only deals with the concept of unilateral appointment of arbitrators; for any clause that causes prejudice and bias against one of the parties, the Court must exercise its power to set aside such clauses.
+as between two businessmen in a commercial transaction.
+81 However, in the case of Vidya Drolia v.
+Durga Trading Corporation ["Vidya Drolia"], 82 the Supreme Court opined that the adhesion contracts that are non-negotiated and where party autonomy is weak, legislature can shield the weaker parties, and limited court intervention should be made.83 This idea of nonintervention of courts is derived from the kompetenz-kompetenz principle of United Nations Commission on International Trade Law (UNCITRAL), Model Law on International Commercial Arbitration, 1985 ["Model Law"].
+84 Article 5 emphasises on minimal interference of courts in any arbitration proceeding.85 However, as Sharma argues, this idea of minimal intervention is to be balanced with the idea of equity.
+86 While Sharma only deals with the concept of unilateral appointment of arbitrators; for any clause that causes prejudice and bias against one of the parties, the Court must exercise its power to set aside such clauses.
 This would include unilateral decisions made for the seat and venue of the arbitration.

 Ms. Jean Sternlight has critiqued this concept of mandatory arbitration clauses, which leave no room for negotiation.
-She bases her arguments on two grounds, first, lack of consent, and second, lack of public scrutiny.
-These adhesion contracts containing mandatory arbitration agreements are often concealed or the employees often overlook the dispute resolution part of the contract.
+She bases her arguments on two grounds, first, lack of consent, and second, lack of public scrutiny.87 These adhesion contracts containing mandatory arbitration agreements are often concealed or the employees often overlook the dispute resolution part of the contract.
 In an electronic contractual setting, this problem is aggravated as: